Moamenzalabia/shop_app/README.md

 - Ability to Registration in Shop App
 - Ability to log in in Shop App
-- a list of Products by clicking the Home Tab
+- A list of Products by clicking the Home Tab
-- a list of Favorites Products by clicking the Favorites Tab
+- A list of Favorites Products by clicking the Favorites Tab
-- a list of Categories by clicking the Categories Tab
+- A list of Categories by clicking the Categories Tab
 - Ability to search on specific Product
 - Ability to add the specific Product to the Favorites list
 - Ability to update your profile data